rust-scicomp/website/pages/2025/tutorial.md

 <div class='authors'><b>Jeffrey S Vetter</b> (Oak Ridge National Laboratory)</div>
 </div>

-This session will walk you through the steps of using Rust to offload to accelerators using NVIDIA and AMD GPUs.
+This session walked you through the steps of using Rust to offload to accelerators using NVIDIA and AMD GPUs.
 This includes using cargo to integrate cmake or other C build systems into the build process.
-The end goal will be to run a core benchmark commonly used in HPC and compare it to native C/CUDA/HIP performance.
+The end goal was to run a core benchmark commonly used in HPC and compare it to native C/CUDA/HIP performance.

 In order to join in with the practical parts of this tutorial, you will need access to a machine with NVIDIA and/or AMD GPUs.